systemsecologygroup/TempSizeMod/Models/ModDev/README.md

 The modifications are:
   - adding allometric scaling for thermal optima

-v2.1
+v3.0
 The modifications are:
   - adding Q10 for zooplankton grazing

-v3.0
+v3.1
 The modifications are:
+  - different combinations of zooplankton size

+v3.1
+The modifications are:
-  - different combinations of size and grazing strategies of zooplankton
+  - different combinations of zooplankton grazing strategies

 v4.0 (Pending)
 The modifications are: